The Freedom of Information Act 2000 became law on the 1 January 2005. The Act does two main things:

 The Freedom of Information Act 2000 requires the Council to adopt and maintain a Publication Scheme setting out the classes of information it holds, the manner in which it intends to publish the information and whether a charge will be made for the information.
 It is not a list of all the publications produced or held by the Council.
 It is intended as a directory of the "classes", groups or categories of information routinely available to the public and how to obtain further information.
 It is important to note, however, that whilst Surrey Heath Borough Council holds and makes available literature produced by other organisations such as charities and central government, the Council does not publish it and its availability will be outside the Council's control.

-If you cannot find the information you want in the Publication Scheme you can submit a written request to email@example.com Surrey Heath Borough Council, Surrey Heath House, Knoll Road, Camberley, Surrey, GU15 3HD.
+If you cannot find the information you want in the Publication Scheme you can submit an online request here or a written request can be submitted to email@example.com Surrey Heath Borough Council, Surrey Heath House, Knoll Road, Camberley, Surrey, GU15 3HD.

 For information on how to make a request use one of the following links: